Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Introduction

 \section{Introduction}

-The research and deployment of Unmanned Aerial Vehicles (UAVs) have experienced exponential growth during the twenty-first century in a broad variety of civil applications \cite{NEX2022215}.
-Some applications which include UAVs as the main agents are: road traffic monitoring, remote sensing, search and rescue operations in emergency situations, security and surveillance over an area, assessment and spraying in agriculture \cite{info10110349}, forest firefighting \cite{merino_2012,viegas_2022_tethered_firefighting}.
+Research and deployment of Unmanned Aerial Vehicles (UAVs) have experienced exponential growth during the 21st century in a broad variety of civil applications \cite{NEX2022215}.
+Some applications that include UAVs as the main agents are road traffic monitoring, remote sensing, search and rescue operations in emergency situations, security and surveillance over an area, assessment and spraying in agriculture \cite{info10110349}, forest firefighting \revD{\cite{viegas_2022_tethered_firefighting}}.
 In them, UAVs are widely used due to their high maneuverability, mobility, and the decreasing costs of both purchase and maintenance.
-Other applications that have benefited from the use of UAVs are related to inspection tasks to analyze and monitor civil infrastructure \cite{ietrsn20170251} \cite{101007978981197331452}.
-These tasks use the capabilities of the UAV to move within closed, dangerous, or risky environments, or to reach objectives that are at a great distance.
-For example, UAVs have been used in structure assessment on buildings and bridges \cite{sreenath_2020}, power line inspection, facade and indoor fire monitoring and extinguishing \cite{viegas_2022_tethered_firefighting,martinez_rozas_22} and even sewer inspection \cite{jfralejo}.
+Other applications that have benefited from the use of UAVs are related to inspection tasks to analyze and monitor civil infrastructure \cite{ietrsn20170251,101007978981197331452}.
+These tasks use the capabilities of the UAV to move within closed, dangerous, or risky environments or to reach objectives that are at a great distance.
+For example, UAVs have been used in the evaluation of the structure of buildings and bridges \cite{sreenath_2020}, the inspection of power lines, the monitoring and extinguishing of fires in the facade and interior of buildings \revD{\cite{viegas_2022_tethered_firefighting}}.

-\rev{However, a significant limitation of small and medium-sized UAVs is their flight duration, which hinders their ability to conduct comprehensive inspection tasks.
-In fact, the majority of commercial platforms exhibit flight times of less than thirty minutes, typically measured under laboratory conditions and without any additional payload, such as computing devices or sensors.}
+However, a significant limitation of small and medium-sized UAVs is their flight duration, which hinders their ability to conduct comprehensive inspection tasks.
+In fact, the majority of commercial platforms exhibit flight times of less than thirty minutes, typically measured under laboratory conditions and without any additional payload, such as computing devices or sensors \cite{10623695}. \revD{Fully equipped autonomous drones carrying the necessary sensor payload seldom achieve flight times of more than twenty minutes \cite{drones7070471}. }